vmunagal/Transformerfromscracthformachinetranslation/README.md

 One data is passed to masked self-attention only key value  & query from masked self attention is passed to Multi head attention which is normal attention.

-Decoder block we contain 6 decoder layers as well .
+Decoder block contain 6 decoder layers as well .

 At the end of the decoder block we pass the output from last decoder to a linear to get logits and pass them to softmax to get output probabilities.